 It sounds incredibly simple.
 It's because it is, but we need to dive into the data and make sense of it.
 Once you have a plan, then it's all about systematically taking action to achieve a lower CPC.
-Make sure you take it slow when making these changes and nothing is set in stone.
+Please make sure you take it slow when making these changes, and nothing is set in stone.
 If something doesn't work out, you can always reverse it.

 4. Retargeting is Not Optional for A Lower CPC

 The truth is, 96% of visitors are not ready to buy on the first visit.
 All of these steps I've highlighted above can lower your CPC gradually.
 The most significant gains, however, will be seen when you utilize retargeting.